The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/omaha-ne-225-n-76th-st.md

 latitudeLongitude = ["41.26025092","-96.03187943"]
 +++

-***225 North 76th Street*** is a *ShowBiz Pizza Place/Chuck E. Cheese* that opened on June 23, 1982 as a corporate location with a {{< wiki-link "Classic Stage" >}} and is still open to this day as a 2.0 with a Dance Floor and Video Wall.
+***225 North 76th Street*** is a *ShowBiz Pizza Place/Chuck E. Cheese* that opened on June 23, 1982 as a corporate location with a [Classic Stage] and is still open to this day as a 2.0 with a Dance Floor and Video Wall.
 It is located in the Heritage Plaza Shopping Center.
 It should not be confused with the Omaha, NE (2531 S 133rd Plaza)|2531 S 133rd Plaza location which opened on April 22nd, 1981 and closed in October 1985 with a Rock-afire Explosion.
-This location has since become the only Chuck E. Cheese left in Nebraska after {{< wiki-link "Lincoln, NE (221 N 66th St)" >}} closed in June 2020.
+This location has since become the only Chuck E. Cheese left in Nebraska after [Lincoln, NE (221 N 66th St)] closed in June 2020.

 ## History